Naman477/Recipefy/README.md

 ## Deployment

 This application can be easily deployed to Netlify.
-See [Netlify Deployment Guide](#netlify-deployment-guide) for detailed instructions.
+See [#netlify-deployment-guide](https://reciipefy.netlify.app/) for detailed instructions.